 The ascendant and descendant, MC and IC are called the angles in astrology.

-Any planet close to an angle becomes more powerful in the birth chart.
-These planets are called angular planets, and they have an enormous influence over your personality.
+The angles are special by default, however, any planet close to an angle becomes more powerful as well.
+The areas around the angles are very important.
+Planets located close to them are called angular planets, and they have an enormous influence over the chart.

 The Angles in the Birth Chart

-Why are the angles so important in astrology?
+Why are the angles so significant in astrology?

 In the picture below, you can see the two axes of the birth chart.
 The ascendant-descendant angles make one axis of the natal chart (the horizontal one), while the IC-MC angles make the other axis (the one that’s approximately vertical).